isabella232/docs-80/docs/installation/firewall.rst

 sync.gemnasium.com        443                       tcp       Sync with Gemnasium main DB index.docker.io           443                       tcp       Pull updates of gemnasium/enterprise image,
                                                               if used.
-quay.io                   443                       tcp       Quay docker repository, if used.
 ========================  ========================  ========= ===========================================

 What data is sent to sync.gemnasium.com?